datarefuge/workflow/docs/seeding.md

-## What do Seeders/Sorters do?
+## What do Seeders do?

-Seeders and Sorters canvass the resources of a given government agency, identifying important URLs.
+Seeders canvass the resources of a given government agency, identifying important URLs.
 They identify whether those URLs can be crawled by the Internet Archive's web crawler.
-If the URLs are crawlable, the Seeders/Sorters nominate them to the [End of Term (EOT) Web Archive](http://eotarchive.cdlib.org/2016.html), otherwise they add them to the Uncrawlable spreadsheet using the project's Chrome Extension.
+If the URLs are crawlable, the Seeders nominate them to the [End of Term (EOT) Web Archive](http://eotarchive.cdlib.org/2016.html), otherwise they add them to the Uncrawlable spreadsheet using the project's Chrome Extension.

 <div class = "note">
   <strong>Recommended Skills</strong> <br />